fawii/DebLite/README.md

 ### DebLite Readme

-DebLite is a free collection of shell scripts for rapid deployment of LAMP and LNMP stacks (Linux, Apache/Nginx, MySQL and PHP) for Debian and Ubuntu.
+DebLite is a free collection of shell scripts for rapid deployment of LAMP and LNMP stacks (Linux, Apache/Nginx, MySQL and PHP) for Debian.

-Have you considered upgrading from shared hosting to a VPS or dedicated server but held off by the costly control panel licenses, or the fear of managing a Linux server?
-Now you can leave those worries behind!

 DebLite scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
 Ideal for those who